McLargo/go-framework/README.md

 Project structure is fixed, and it is based on the following structure:

 - `cmd/`: folder to manage and gather files related to the commands
-  - `bootstrap`: folder to manage the bootstrap of the application
+  - `bootstrap/`: folder to manage the bootstrap of the application
+  - `config/`: folder to manage the configuration of the application
     - `main.go`: main file to start the application
-- `docker`: folder to manage and gather files related to docker and docker compose
 - `docs/`: folder to manage and gather files related to the documentation
   - `adr`: folder to manage and gather files related to the architecture decision record